These Kelowna Breweries Are Food Focused – North End Brewery District & Beyond

 North End Breweries

-An easy 15 minute walk from the Delta Grand Hotel (a popular yet pricey resort) sits the North End.
-This area, just a short 2 years ago, was strictly industrial with the exception of Sandhill Winery and BC Tree Fruits Cider (will be closing down their North End location).
+An easy 10 minute walk from the Delta Grand Hotel (a popular yet pricey resort) sits the North End.
+This area, just a short 5 years ago, was strictly industrial with the exception of Sandhill Winery and BC Tree Fruits Cider.
 Today it is the best area to go for beer and food.

 Rustic Reel